Javran/Thinking-dumps/pcph-learn/src/Ch07/NOTES.md

   And threads will be woke up as soon as the required operation becomes possible.
   (e.g. `takeMVar` and `putMVar`)

+* "Haskell's philosophy is to provide a set of very simple but general features that you can use to build higher-level functionality."
+  This is also true for concurrent programming.
+In this chapter we have seen building various kind of things using `MVar` including:

+    * sharing values / passing messages among threads
+    * implementing unbounded channel

 * When multiple threads are waiting on `MVar`, GHC runtime has a simple way to guarantee some properties of fairness: "No thread can be blocked indefinitely on an MVar unless another thread holds that MVar indefinitely".
 This is not a perfect approach,